The Kanoski Lab

 xmas-campus-reduced_more.jpg

 Food intake is a complex behavior that can occur or cease to occur for a multitude of reasons.
 Decisions about where, when, what, and how much to eat are not merely reflexive responses to food-relevant stimuli or to changes in energy status.
-Rather, feeding behavior is modulated by various contextual factors and by previous experiences.
-Thus, it follows that in addition to classic hindbrain and hypothalamic feeding centers, brain regions involved in complex cognitive processes must also play a critical role in energy balance control.
-Our focus in this regard is on the hippocampus, a region historically linked with control of visuospatial and relational memory processes.
-Our working model is that the hippocampus constitutes an important neural substrate linking the external context, the internal/interoceptive context, and mnemonic and cognitive information to control both appetitive and ingestive behavior.
-Consistent with this framework, our recent findings reveal that interoceptive energy balance signals are communicated to the hippocampus (particularly the ventral subregion, illustrated in this photomicrograph) via peripherally-derived endocrine signals that function to reduce (leptin, glucagon-like peptide-1) or increase (ghrelin) food intake and learned food reward-driven responding.
-Collectively our recent results highlight endocrine and neuropeptidergic signaling in hippocampal neurons as a novel substrate of importance in the higher-order regulation of feeding behavior.
+Rather, eating behavior is powerfully modulated by various contextual factors and by previous experiences.
+Thus, in addition to classic hindbrain and hypothalamic feeding centers, brain regions involved in complex cognitive processes must also play a critical role in energy balance control.
+Our research focuses on the hippocampus, a brain region historically linked with control of visuospatial and relational memory processes.
+Our perspective is that the hippocampus constitutes an important neural substrate converging the external context (including visuospatial and social factors), interoceptive signals, and previous learned experiences to control both appetitive and ingestive behavior.
+Consistent with this framework, our recent findings reveal that interoceptive energy balance signals are communicated to the hippocampus (particularly the ventral subregion, illustrated in this photomicrograph) via endocrine and neuropeptide signals that function to reduce (leptin, glucagon-like peptide-1) or increase (ghrelin, melanin-concentrating hormone, oxytocin) food intake and food motivated responses.
+Collectively our recent results and ongoing projects highlight endocrine and neuropeptidergic signaling in hippocampal neurons as a novel substrate of importance in the higher-order regulation of feeding behavior via downstream connections to cortical, septal, striatal, and hypothalamic targets.

 Recent publications on this theme (* indicates corresponding author)